Saal offers premium prints and professional quality photo books.

 For photographers on a strict budget, Saal’s photo books may not be a viable option.

-RELATED POST: Shutterfly vs. Mixbook: Comparing two Great Photo Books
+RELATED POST: Shutterfly vs. Mixbook: Comparing 2 Great Photo Books

 The standard photobooks are rather costly but produce premium photobooks.